coder0107git/gleam-thoughts/reference.md

 Unfortunately InteliJ doesn't support LSP<sup>`§`</sup>, the standard protocol for IDE tooling.
 Due to their unwillingness to implement the LSP protocol, IDE tooling maintainers either need a complex LSP to InteliJ translation layer or rewrite all their tooling for one single editor.
 Both options are terrible, so it's unlikely that Gleam will have offical support for InteliJ.
 There are however a few (old) community projects for InteliJ support.

 `§` - Basic support is in paid version but very basic and not in free version

+## No Loops?
+Gleam is a functional programing language which don't have loops.
+In functional languages you just use recurrsion.
+Infinite recursion is also very efficent in functional languages.
+Details as to why can be found [here](https://beautifulracket.com/explainer/recursion.html).